kempniu/kodivc/README.md

 ### Running in daemon mode ###

 _xbmcvc_ can also run in the background (in so called daemon mode) so that you don't have to have a terminal open to use it.
 To enable daemon mode, run _xbmcvc_ with the __-d__ command line switch.
 Note that when enabling the daemon mode, you'll almost certainly want to enable logging (using the __-L__ command line switch) to a file or to syslog (check the usage message for details) to be able to read the messages output by _xbmcvc_.
 To cleanly shutdown the daemon, send a SIGINT signal to it.
-Another command line option that comes in handy when using daemon mode is the __-p__ option which enables you to specify a file in which _xbmcvc_ will save its PID after starting.
+Another command line option that comes in handy when using daemon mode is the __-r__ option which enables you to specify a file in which _xbmcvc_ will save its PID after starting.

 ### Locking ###